About this site

 Hey!
 I'm Meg. :) I don't have a full-color, LinkedIn-style bio here because this site isn't about me and my career.
 It's about us.
 It's about what we all go through in the vagaries and wonders of the human experience.
 It's about all the other people who have shown the way through the swamps.
 It's about you and how you can use this to make your own life a stronger, happier, more centered place.
 It's about how loved you are, and how much you can help others.
 And it's about how you can interact and give feedback and share thoughts to help this site to keep evolving and getting better.

-But that said, I'll tell you a couple of relevant details about myself.
+But that said, I'll tell you a couple of details about myself that are relevant to this site.
 One is that I have an interdisciplinary Ph.D. that brought together several fields in the arts and sciences to study emotion and its influence on how we think.
-Another is that I was lucky enough to go on Outward Bound, and similar outdoor adventures, as a teenager, and I still use the gifts of those experience almost daily: that you're hardier than you think; that a journey can be scary and uncomfortable and amazing all at the same time; that if you've got some great companions and some good tunes to sing while you're out on the trail, well, that's just about all you need.
+Another is that I was lucky enough to go on Outward Bound, and similar outdoor adventures, as a teenager, and I still use the gifts of those experiences almost daily: that you're hardier than you think; that a journey can be scary and uncomfortable and amazing all at the same time; that if you've got some great companions and some good tunes to sing while you're out on the trail, well, that's just about all you need.

 Does this site have a particular school of thought behind it?